 ❤️Why we love this recipe

-- Made with simple, fresh ingredients - Simple, staple ingredients, and big flavors!
-Most of these ingredients you probably already have on hand in your pantry in fridge.
+- Made with simple, fresh ingredients.
+Simple, staple ingredients, and big flavors!
+Most of these ingredients you probably already have on hand in your pantry or in the fridge.

 🍋Ingredients